centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 # Introduction

 Centra is built to integrate with ERP systems.
 To facilitate this, Centra offers an API especially designed for the purpose, Centra's SOAP API.
-The API offers many conveniece functions to make it as easy as possible to integrate an ERP system.
-The API uses an XML protocal, the main standard in the ERP world.
+The API offers conveniece functions to make it as easy as possible to integrate an ERP system.
+The API uses an XML protocal, the main standard in ERP integrations.

 [notice-box=info] This guide assumes product data is coming from an ERP system.
 If there is a Product Information Mangamement (PIM) system implemented, the product data can be fed from that system instead. [/notice-box]